jeffgortmaker/pyblp/docs/examples.rst

    )
    instrument_results

-Fixed point iterations and contraction evaluation counts are both zero because we had to supply an estimate of :math:`\operatorname{\mathbb{E}}[p \mid Z]`.
-These counts woul be positive if a supply side was estimated and we didn't supply such an estimate because equilibrium prices under each draw of :math:`\xi` and :math:`\omega` would be computed via iteration over the :math:`\zeta`-markup equation from :ref:`Morrow and Skerlos (2011) <ms11>`.

-We can use the :meth:`OptimalInstrumentResults.to_problem` method to re-create the fake cereal problem with the estimated optimal instruments.
+We can use the :meth:`OptimalInstrumentResults.to_problem` method to re-create the fake cereal problem with the estimated optimal excluded instruments.

 .. ipython:: python